 Studio photographers will appreciate that the Pentax 645Z (unlike the X100V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X100V and the 645Z are recent models that are part of the current product line-up.
 The 645Z replaced the earlier Pentax 645D, while the X100V followed on from the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the X100V and 645Z can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Pentax 645Z Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X100V and the Pentax 645Z?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60i).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.